Debugging GTM Data Layer Issues: Expert Solutions

 • Tag Assistant: This extension from Google can help you identify and troubleshoot problems with your Google Tag Manager tags and triggers.

-• Data Layer Checker: This extension allows you to inspect the data layer without having to open the developer tools.
+• Data Layer Checker: This add-on lets you look at the data layer without opening the developer tools.

-• Data Layer Inspector: This extension provides a detailed view of the data layer, including all of the data layer variables and their values.
+• Data Layer Inspector: The Data Layer Inspector application gives you a full picture of the data layer, showing all the factors and their values.

-Tag management systems: Tag management systems (TMS) such as Google Tag Manager (GTM) provide built-in debugging tools for the data layer.
-For example, in GTM, you can use the Preview and Debug mode to see how the data layer is being populated as you interact with a page.
+Tag management systems: Tag management systems: Some tag management systems (TMS), like Google Tag Manager (GTM), have analysis tools for the data layer that are built in.
+In GTM, for instance, you can use the Preview and Debug modes to watch how the data layer is being filled in as you work on a page.

 Best Practices